 Book Summary — Thrive: The Third Metric to Redefining Success and Creating a Life of Well-Being, Wisdom, and Wonder by Arianna Huffington

 Thanks for checking out our Thrive by Arianna Huffington book summary!
-Make sure to check out all of our nonfiction book summaries at

 The author is most well-known worldwide for her website HuffingtonPost.com.
 While she has become what most see as a powerful and successful person, this book really pulls back the curtain on her personal life and how she navigated from a work exhaustion accident to define what “success” really is.